godotengine/godot-docs/tutorials/plugins/gdnative/gdnative-cpp-example.rst

 At some point in the future, compiled binaries will be available, making this step optional.

+.. note:: You may need to add ``bits=64`` to the command on Windows.
+We're still working on better auto detection.

 Creating a simple plugin
 ------------------------